-BEFORE Photo: A 1938 Spanish fixer upper in the West Beach Historic District of Santa Barbara.
-Just a block from the beach, the Palo Alto couple had visions of remodeling it into a beautiful Vacation get-away home.
+BEFORE Photo: Just a block from the beach, the 1938 Spanish fixer upper is in the West Beach Historic District of Santa Barbara.
+My clients are from Palo Alto, CA and they had visions of remodeling the place into a beautiful Vacation get-away home.

 Remodeling a Santa Barbara Spanish Home

 The sequence of photos on this page show how this small Spanish home renovation was accomplished.
-From gutting the place, to the final finish details… see and learn how your own Santa Barbara fixer upper home could be transformed.
+From gutting the place, to the final finish details… see and learn how your own Santa Barbara fixer upper home could be transformed into a special place.

-The floor plan of this remodel was reconfigured in a dramatic way.
-The entry was moved to front and center of the house, and a new bedroom wing added.
-To facilitate all, the general contractor took the home down to the studs in prep for the work.
+As an aside, the floor plan of this remodel was reconfigured in a dramatic way.
+The entry was moved to front and center of the house.
+A new bedroom wing was added.
+The general contractor took the home down to the studs in preparation to complete all of the work.

-The quatrefoil window is weatherproofed in it’s recessed, chamfered opening.
-The deeply recessed front door area begins to take shape, and the small bedroom addition to the right of it has been framed.
+Here, the quatrefoil window is being weatherproofed in it’s recessed, chamfered opening.
+The deeply recessed front door area begins to take shape, and the small bedroom addition to the right of the front door has been framed.

 Building Small Spanish-style homes in Santa Barbara

 Building high-end Spanish homes in beautiful Santa Barbara has been an art form for over 100 years.
-It requires highly skilled trades who know the idiosyncrasies of the architectural style.
-Building this genre of construction is also really fun.
+The require highly skilled trades who know the idiosyncrasies of the architectural style.
+Building the Spanish-style of construction is also really fun.

-The special entry stoop is being framed by the Artisan builders using structural plywood and common lumber such as 2 x 4’s and 2 x 2’s.
-It requires special skills to visualize sculptural shapes, and frame them in wood.
+The special entry stoop I designed becomes a reality.
+Here, it is being framed by the Artisan builders using structural plywood and common lumber such as 2 x 4’s and 2 x 2’s.
+This type of project requires special skills to visualize sculptural shapes, and frame them in wood.

 AFTER Photo: A close up of the Spanish entry stoop, decorative corbels and recessed elliptical window after the final finishes of the integral plaster are complete.